JonathanYiv/jonathanyiv.github.io/about.md

 I promise you won't be disappointed if you hire me.

 I have a track record of data-driven decisions, success, and working with a large team.
-These skills will translate directly towards building an excellent product and strong communication with you and our team.
+These skills will translate directly toward building an excellent product and having strong communication with you and our team.

 ...